JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 <chunk id="change-parameter-from-build">

-In the following configuration a C# script checks the current day of week and sets a corresponding value to the `day.of.week` parameter.
-The updated parameter value is then used by a subsequent Python runner.
+In the following configuration, a C# script checks the current day of the week and writes it to the `day.of.week` parameter.
+A subsequent Python runner then uses the updated parameter value.

 ```Kotlin
 object MyBuildConf : BuildType({